Andrei Roldugin: Arrest, trial and imprisonment

 Unlike the previous murders, where there were no known witnesses, an abundance of citizens came forward to claim that they had seen a young man accompanying the two girls on the day of Totokhina's disappearance.
 As per police procedure, officers started interviewing local hooligans in an attempt to gather potential suspects among ex-convicts, with one of them mentioning Roldugin.
 When the police came to question him about the killings, they learned that he fled the house.
-In response, the city issued a warrant for his arrest, with Roldugin being arrested on September 1 at the city's bus station, from where he planned to flee to Tambov.
+In response, the city issued a warrant for his arrest, with Roldugin being arrested on 1 September at the city's bus station, from where he planned to flee to Tambov.

-At the subsequent interviews, Roldugin initially denied his guilt before confessing not only to the three murders, but also to a total of nine rapes he had committed since 1996.
-When pressed for a reason to why he started killing, he claimed that it was much easier to have sexual intercourse with a body after the victim had died.
+At the subsequent interviews, Roldugin initially denied his guilt before confessing not only to the three murders but also to a total of nine rapes he had committed since 1996.
+When pressed for a reason as to why he started killing, he claimed that it was much easier to have sexual intercourse with a body after the victim had died.
 His guilt was further solidified when he showed where he had dumped Sanina's body.
 As a result, Roldugin was charged with three counts of murder, nine counts of rape and several counts of robbery and kidnapping.

 Before the trial began, Roldugin was ordered to undergo a psychiatric evaluation, which ruled that he was sane at the time of the crimes.
 When he learned that he was facing the harshest punishment possible, that being life imprisonment, Roldugin complained that it was too severe, arguing that his cooperation should have been a mitigating factor.
 In addition, while he readily admitted to the killings, he claimed that the walks he had with the victims were 'mutually interesting' and that he wanted to show them how the real world works.
 His arguments were rejected, and Roldugin was convicted on all counts and sentenced to life imprisonment.
 He later attempted to appeal his sentence to the Supreme Court, which upheld it instead.
 After his conviction, Roldugin was transferred to serve his sentence at the White Swan prison colony in Solikamsk, where he remains to this day.